Go Back

 • Season the salmon fillets evenly with salt and lemon pepper and dredge in flour, shaking off any excess flour.
 Set aside.

-4 (8-ounce) salmon fillets, 1 teaspoon kosher salt, 2 teaspoons lemon pepper seasoning
+4 (8-ounce) salmon fillets, 1 tsp kosher salt, 2 tsp lemon pepper seasoning

 For the Sauce

-• Return the same pan to the heat and melt 2 tablespoons of Danish Creamery butter.
-Stir in the garlic and sauté until fragrant, 1-2 minutes, then stir in the 2 tablespoons of flour.
+• Return the same pan to the heat and melt 2 tbsp of Danish Creamery butter.
+Stir in the garlic and sauté until fragrant, 1-2 minutes, then stir in the flour.
 Slowly stir while it cooks for 1-2 minutes more, until golden and bubbly.

-2 tablespoons European Style Salted Butter, 2 cloves garlic, 2 tablespoons all-purpose flour
+2 tbsp European style salted butter, 2 cloves garlic, 2 tbsp all-purpose flour

 • Slowly whisk in the wine and scrape any bits from the bottom of the pan.